bchen022/rshell/README.md

 command prompt '$'.
 The rshell then takes in commands from the user, being able to execute the commands that a normal shell would be able to execute.
 It is able to accept multiple commands at once as well as being able to accept piping and io redirection.
+Rshell can also handle cd for the most part.

 However, there are bugs in this program: